Askaniy/TrueColorTools/ReadMe.md

 ## How to use?

-True Color Tools GUI is functionally divided into tabs: *Spectra*, *Images*, *Table* and *Blackbody & Redshifts*.
-The color output format, often common to tabs, has been moved to the sidebar settings.
+GUI is the only way to interact with True Color Tools.
+When running it from the command line, you can set the startup language and CLI verbosity level (run with `--help` for details).
 No internet connection is required, the databases are stored in the appropriate folders of the repository, and you can replenish them.

+Program interface is functionally divided into tabs: *Spectra*, *Images*, *Table* and *Blackbody & Redshifts*.
+Color output formatting, often common to tabs, is located in the sidebar settings.

 **Spectra tab** provides access to the spectra database and allows you to calculate a color with the selected settings just by clicking on an object.
 It is possible to plot one or several spectra from the database in a pop-up window.